Resolution ideas are often painfully predictable — this list of ideas is different.

 Katie Sullivan is a transformation coach, who works with workaholics, overachievers & perfectionists, to help them create lives that are full of joy, purpose, freedom, and fulfillment through self-expression and self-love.
-Katie’s podcast, Rise Through Strife, tells stories of everyday people who’ve found meaning and purpose in their lives, even after experiencing hardship.
-Sign up to be invited to Katie’s private podcast community!
+She shares stories of everyday people who’ve found meaning and purpose in their lives, even after experiencing hardship.

-Love this list of THE BEST new year’s resolution ideas for Perfectionists & Workaholics?
-Sharing it would make our week. 💛
+Love this list of THE BEST resolution ideas for Perfectionists & Workaholics?
+Sharing it would make our week.

 It would make our week if you took a second to share this new year's resolution post on your favorite social media spot.
 (That's how we know we're on the right track and should continue writing more posts like this!)